Doctorate in Athletic Training

 - Advocacy, Education, and Leadership – Students will demonstrate advocacy, educational, and leadership skills for the advancement of the profession.

-- Integrative Health Care – Students will engage in a comprehensive, whole-body approach to the prevention, evaluation, and treatment of injuries and illnesses of the physically active.
+- Integrative and Inclusive Health Care - Students will engage in a comprehensive, whole-body approach to the prevention, evaluation, and treatment of injuries and illnesses of the physically active.
 Students will also demonstrate inclusive, patient-centered care health care for all.

-- Clinical and Patient Outcomes – Students will demonstrate the ability to measure and evaluate individual and systems level clinical practice with the aim of contributing to the professional body of knowledge.
+- System-Level Outcomes and Improvement - Students will demonstrate the ability to measure and evaluate individual and systems-level clinical practice with the aim of contributing to the professional body of knowledge through practice-based research.

-The DAT has graduated 60 students since May 2017.
+The DAT has graduated 126 students since May 2017.
 Aggregate data suggest the program is meeting its outcomes.
 ISU DAT Programmatic Information and Outcomes can also be accessed through the CAATE website.